La Paz, Baja California Sur: Demographics

-The city had a 2020 census population of 250,141 inhabitants, with significant migrant communities from mainland Mexico contributing to local labor, reflecting migration patterns in Baja California. making it the most populous city in the state.
+The city had a 2020 census population of 250,141 inhabitants, with significant migrant communities from mainland Mexico contributing to local labor, reflecting migration patterns in Baja California. making it the largest city in the state.
 Its metropolitan population is somewhat larger because of surrounding towns, such as El Centenario (pop.
 6,068), Chametla (pop.
 1,731 as of 2010) and San Pedro.
 Migrant workers from mainland Mexico, often undocumented, have historically contribute significantly to local labor in agriculture, fishing, and tourism, shaping the socio-economic landscape of La Paz.
 Its surrounding municipality, which is the fourth-largest municipality in Mexico in geographical size, reported a population of 290,286 inhabitants.

 Education

 La Paz is the state capital and center of commerce, as well as the home of the three leading marine biology institutes in Latin America (UABCS, CIBNOR & CICIMAR), largely because it sits on the Gulf of California, which is home to exceptional marine biodiversity.
 It also supports several other university-level institutes of learning, such as the Universidad Autonoma de Baja California Sur.

 La Paz is the headquarters of several higher education centers, the main ones being: